 The chief prosecutor, Army Brig.
 Gen. Mark Martins, argued that hearsay evidence is allowed at the war crimes tribunals if a military judge decides that its relevant, corroborated and wasnt coerced.

-But Mizer cast the hearsay exception as inapplicable at the Cole trial because Congress created it in 2009, seven years after Nashiris capture and nine years after the attack.
+But Mizer cast the hearsay exception as inapplicable at the Cole trial because Congress created the rule in 2009, seven years after Nashiris capture and nine years after the attack.
 Rather, he cast it as a rule made up after the fact, ex post facto.

 Martins argued that Congress had the authority to change the procedure for evidence at the Guantánamo war court.
-Besides, he said, it doesnt disadvantage the defense because they can use hearsay too, if they can show the judge they need it.
+Besides, he said, it doesnt create a disadvantage for the defense because they can use hearsay too, if they can show the judge they need it.

 Nashiri got to Guantánamo in September 2006 after years in secret CIA lockups where agents waterboarded and interrogated him with other now-banned techniques.
-Congress adopted the current procedures three years later.
+Congress adopted the current procedures in 2009.

 In 2008, Mizer defended Osama bin Ladens driver, Salim Hamdan, at Guantánamo when a military jury convicted Hamdan of providing material support for terror.
 A federal court since overturned that conviction on a different ex post facto argument providing material support for terror wasnt a war crime until 2006, when Congress created the first military commissions.
 Hamdan was captured in Afghanistan in 2001.

 For that same reason, Mizer argued, hearsay should be excluded from the trial of Nashiri.
-He urged the judge to use traditional courts martial practice.
+He urged the judge to use traditional court-martial practice.
 It forbids hearsay.

-Prosecutors put the Nashiri team on notice in August of an initial 56 items of hearsay it intended to use at trial.
-Two are 2002 interrogations of Hamdan, here at Guantánamo, which he left in 2008.
+Prosecutors put the Nashiri team on notice in August of an initial 56 items of hearsay they intended to use at trial.
+Two are 2002 interrogations of Hamdan at Guantánamo, which he left in 2008.